rodanthi-alexiou/Devoxx2025-AzureAIAgents/README.md

   - `LightPlugin` 💡: A basic example plugin
   🔧 _Create your own plugin and add it to `sk-main.ipynb`!_

 > ℹ️ Use the credentials in the `variables.env` file to run notebooks.
+Find the variables here: [Google Doc](https://docs.google.com/document/d/1yk_Sd_2M-hQ7VpBVDmJFygivwACPyFJQAzWNATetXp0/edit?usp=sharing)